optimagic-dev/optimagic/docs/source/differentiation/background.rst

 Background and Methods
 ======================

-In this section we will explain the mathematical background of forward, backward and central differences.
+In this section we explain the mathematical background of forward, backward and central differences.
 The main ideas in this chapter are taken from this [Dennis]_ and Schneidler.
 Our toolkit is developed for multivariate functions but can of course also be used for single variable functions.
-Notation wise x is used for the pandas series params_sr.
-I index the entries of x as a n-dimensional vector, where n is the number of variables in params_sr.
+Notationwise x is used for the pandas Series params_sr.
+We index the entries of x as a n-dimensional vector, where n is the number of variables in params_sr.
 The forward difference for the gradient is given by:

-..
-[Dennis] Numerical Methods for Unconstrained Optimization and Nonlinear Equations
-      J. E. Dennis, Jr. and Robert B. Schnabel, 1996

 .. math::